Those are the lanes in which she thrives.

 With over 25 years of artistic experience, she has performed in numerous American cities, Canada, Great Britain, and the Netherlands.
 She has also provided choreography and conducted workshops for various high school and collegiate groups, theatrical organizations and institutions such as Birmingham-Southern College and Phillips Community College of the University of Arkansas.
 Under the tutelage of the late Bishop Kevin P. Turner, Wade served as a creative consultant and choreographer for 15 years at the University of Alabama at Birmingham (UAB) Gospel Choir where she contributed to their annual concerts and productions Gospel 101: Go Dominate!, Gospel Anthology I and II, Mirrors, and Nu-Soul City.
 Her poetic contributions were published in works by Musaic Productions, LLC, founded by late author and filmmaker Nancy T. Stricklin.
 She also served as a performing/teaching artist with Nathifa Dance Company & Outreach, LLC where she performed and taught African dance in public schools and community events.

 Wade holds a B. A. in Communication Management and a Masters of Arts in Education from the University of Alabama at Birmingham (Go Blazers!).
-She is a member of the INROADS Alabama Alumni Association and See Jane Write Birmingham where she has been honored as member of the month in both organizations and featured in AL.com’s Reckon Women section.
-Last, but not least, the “rejuvenate” lane is fulfilled by her being a licensed massage therapist in the state of Alabama and the owner of You Matter Massage & Wellness, where she normalizes self-care for busy humans and creatives.
+She is a member of the INROADS Alabama Alumni Association and See Jane Write Birmingham where she was honored as a member of the month in both organizations.
+Last, but not least, the “rejuvenate” lane is fulfilled by her being a licensed massage therapist and health coach in the state of Alabama and the owner of You Matter Massage & Wellness, where she normalizes self-care for clergy and creatives.

 C.J. is a member of Tau Beta Sigma National Honorary Band Sorority and Sigma Gamma Rho Sorority, Inc. Her roles as a higher education mentor instructor and campus tutor led to Wade being recognized as Campus Instructor of the Year as well as a corporate Excellence in Teaching Award recipient.
-C. J. Wade is a member of Gateway Family Church in Trussville, Alabama.
-She volunteers as a Zion Anywhere Chat & Prayer Host with Zion Church in Landover, Maryland.
+She is a member of New Life Interfaith Ministries in Bessemer, Alabama.
+She volunteers as a Zion Anywhere Online Ambassador and Devotional Writer for Zion Church in Landover, Maryland.
 You can also find her taking her vitamins and rocking the mic with her sisterfriend and co-host The Jasmine T. on their faith-based real talk podcast QueensBeLike.
-She is the Editor-in-Chief of the inspirational blog “Listening At The Speed of Life” at www.thewritewade.com
+She is the curator of inspiration on her blog and podcast “Listening At The Speed of Life” available on Anchor, Spotify, and Google Podcasts.

 Her motto: “Live fully; die empty.”